 I feel privileged to have had the opportunity to publish peer-reviewed articles and contribute chapters concerning Counselling, coming out, and trauma related explicitly to LGBTQ+ refugees and newcomers to Canada.
 I have presented numerous workshops and continue to offer trainings nationally and internationally on the mental health of LGBTQI+ and SOGIE refugees and asylum seekers.

-Professional expertise
+Professional Work

-Early in my professional career, I specialized in individual therapy and served clients with depression, anxiety, PTSD and grief.
-Since then, I have taken my clinical work to a higher level and gained expertise in four areas: PTSD and Trauma, Sexuality and Gender Identity, Sex and Relationship Therapy, and Refugee mental health issues.
+Early in my professional career, I specialized in individual therapy and served clients with depression, anxiety, PTSD, and grief.
+Since then, I have taken my clinical work to a higher level and gained more experience in four areas: PTSD and Trauma, Sexuality and Gender Identity, Sex and Relationship Therapy, and Refugee mental health issues.
 I have received various trainings in these areas since choosing to specialize.
 As an example, I received training from Division 56, Trauma Psychology, Physicians for Human Rights, and the Global Institute of Forensic Research in writing immigration evaluations for immigration courts.
 Furthermore, I have completed multiple trainings in trauma/PTSD therapy and relationship therapy (Poly.
 Kink).
 I have participated in numerous training opportunities in the field of sex therapy, sexuality, and gender identity.

 I am a LGBTQI+/poly/kink/CNM supportive and informed therapist.